awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/continuous-queries-concepts.md

  PRICE REAL)
 ```

-Suppose you are interested in stock price changes greater than 15%\.
+Suppose that you are interested in stock price changes greater than 15 percent\.
 You can use the following query in your application code\.
-This query runs continuously and emits records when a stock price change greater than 1% is detected\.
+This query runs continuously and emits records when a stock price change greater than 1 percent is detected\.

 ```
 SELECT STREAM TICKER_SYMBOL, PRICE